Spatial Manifestations of Order Reduction in Runge-Kutta Methods for Initial Boundary Value Problems: Introduction

 \subsubsection{Avoiding order reduction in IBVPs.}

 There are several known approaches for remedying order reduction, with this work focusing on the following two. \begin{enumerate}[i)] \item Modified boundary conditions.
 Approaches to overcome order reduction for explicit RK schemes, applied to advective problems without forcing, have been proposed based on modifying the intermediate stage b.c.~\cite{CarpenterBottliebAbarbanelDon1995, AbarbanelGottliebCarpenter1996}.
 Further improvements have been developed in the context of conservation laws \cite{Pathria1997}.
 For the linear problems \eqref{eq:IBVP}, \cite{Alonso2002, AlonsoCano2004} derived high order modified b.c.\ and proved that they remedy order reduction to arbitrary order (\cite{Alonso2002} for autonomous $\diffop$ and \cite{AlonsoCano2004} for time-dependent $\diffop(t)$).
 Those papers also provide convergence results for $\diffop u$, demonstrating that derivatives of $u$ can be less accurate than $u$.
 In \S\ref{sec:MBC}, we provide a more general approach to deriving modified b.c.\ based on insights gained from viewing the RK error as a singular perturbation problem. \item Time stepping coefficients with extra conditions.
 High stage order is the most straightforward condition on RK coefficients that will avoid order reduction---yet it is restrictive, and not compatible with high order DIRK schemes (see \cite[Chapter~IV.15]{HairerWanner1999}, and \S\ref{ssec:IRKbasics}).
-For Rosenbrock-Wanner (ROW) methods applied to linear problems, \cite{Scholz1989} devised conditions weaker than stage order that alleviated order reduction (cf.~\cite{OstermannRoche1993}).
+For Rosenbrock-Wanner (ROW) methods applied to linear problems, \cite{Scholz1989} devised conditions weaker than stage order that alleviate order reduction (cf.~\cite{OstermannRoche1993}).
 For RK schemes applied to linear IBVPs, similar conditions were stated in \cite{OstermannRoche1992} (see Remark~\ref{rem:OstermannRoche}), but no corresponding RK schemes were provided.
-In \S\ref{sec:WeakStageOrder} we introduce new conditions on the Butcher tableau, referred to as \emph{weak stage order}, that are sufficient for, yet simpler than, the conditions in \cite{OstermannRoche1992}.
-We then obtain new schemes that satisfy weak stage order and demonstrate that they alleviate order reduction.
-Note that the weak stage order conditions may appear formally equivalent to the ROW method conditions in \cite[Equations (3.11')]{OstermannRoche1993}; however, they apply to RK methods (not ROW methods) and are derived under a more general condition that does not assume an SDIRK structure as in \cite{OstermannRoche1993}.
-We also note that conditions in \cite{Rang2014} provide, in general, a subset of the weak stage order conditions that may improve convergence in the stiff limit. \end{enumerate} In addition to the above two approaches, the works \cite{SanzVerwerHundsdorfer1986} (for explicit schemes) and \cite{CalvoPalencia2002} (implicit schemes) provide a conceptually simple, yet practically complicated, methodology for avoiding order reduction: decompose the solution into one part from an IBVP that does not exhibit order reduction, and another part obtained directly from the data.
-We do not examine how these approaches affect the spatial manifestation of order reduction in this work.
+In \S\ref{sec:WeakStageOrder} we introduce new conditions on the Butcher tableau, referred to as \emph{weak stage order} (WSO), that are sufficient for, yet simpler than, the conditions in \cite{OstermannRoche1992}.
+We then obtain new schemes that satisfy WSO and demonstrate that they alleviate order reduction.
+Note that the WSO conditions may appear formally equivalent to the ROW method conditions in \cite[Equations (3.11')]{OstermannRoche1993}; however, they apply to RK methods and are derived under a more general condition that does not assume an SDIRK structure as in \cite{OstermannRoche1993}.
+We also note that conditions in \cite{Rang2014} provide, in general, a subset of the WSO conditions that may improve convergence in the stiff limit.
+Note that related work \cite{KetchesonSeiboldShirokoffZhou2019} further develops (and characterizes the limitations of) WSO schemes satisfying the eigenvector criterion introduced in Def.~\ref{def:eig_criterion} below; however, \cite{KetchesonSeiboldShirokoffZhou2019} does not discuss the spatial manifestations of order reduction. \end{enumerate} In addition to the above approaches, the works \cite{SanzVerwerHundsdorfer1986} (for explicit schemes) and \cite{CalvoPalencia2002} (implicit schemes) provide a conceptually simple, yet practically complicated, methodology for avoiding order reduction: decompose the solution into one part from an IBVP that does not exhibit order reduction, and another part obtained directly from the data.
+We do not examine the spatial manifestation of such approaches here.